Regional Roadway Projects

 - Mid-late 2025: Regional transportation planning board vote on inclusion in Visualize 2050 plan

-- The City provided input to VDOT on this phase of the study and included concerns heard from the community at the various public meetings.
+- In October 2023, the city provided input to VDOT on the first phase of the study and included concerns heard from the community at the various public meetings.
 Some of the feedback that was provided included:

 - The criteria provided, including continuity of the Express Lane system, seem to bias the selection of alternatives towards those that include new Express Lanes, rather than those that prioritize transit and transportation demand management measures.